subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Sending the Sequence 101101 using Square Wave Pulses

-Consider the back-to-back transmission of the bit sequence 101101 using Square Wave pulses as shown above.
+Consider the back-to-back transmission of the bit sequence 101101 using Square Wave pulses of the type that Nyquist was using, as shown above.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm25.png)

 Figure: Sending the Sequence 101101 using Square Wave Pulses

-This figure shows the corresponding signal at the receiver, and we can see that they have smeared into one another.
+This figure shows the corresponding signal at the receiver, and we can see that the bits have smeared into one another.

-Harry Nyquist was a scientist who worked at Bell Labs during the 1920s and 30s on problems in communications and control, we already came across him in the prior section with regard to the Sampling Theorem.
+Harry Nyquist came up with a solution to this problem during the 1930s.
 His name is not that well known to the general public today, but the contributions that he made laid the foundations for both communications and control theory, and later scientists who came after him, like Claude Shannon, built upon his work.
 Nyquist decided to attack the problem of optimal pulse design in order to avoid inter symbol interference, and the main tool that he used for this was the Fourier Transform.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm47.png)